icopy-site/awesome/docs/awesome/awesome-cpp.md

 * [libcds](https://github.com/khizmax/libcds) - A C++ library of Concurrent Data Structures.
 [BSD]
 * [Libclsph](https://github.com/libclsph/libclsph) - An OpenCL based GPU accelerated SPH fluid simulation library.
 [MIT]
 * [libdill](https://github.com/sustrik/libdill/) - Introduces structured concurrency in C. [MIT]
-* [libdispatch](https://github.com/apple/swift-corelibs-libdispatch) - Grand Central Dispatch (https://github.com/fffaraz/awesome-cpp/blob/master/GCD), developed by Apple Inc., is a task parallelism technology based on the thread pool pattern. libdispatch is a library that provides the implementation of https://github.com/fffaraz/awesome-cpp/blob/master/GCD's services.
+* [libdispatch](https://github.com/apple/swift-corelibs-libdispatch) - Grand Central Dispatch (GCD), developed by Apple Inc., is a task parallelism technology based on the thread pool pattern. libdispatch is a library that provides the implementation of GCD's services.
 [Apache-2.0] [website](https://apple.github.io/swift-corelibs-libdispatch/)
 * [libmill](https://github.com/sustrik/libmill/) - Introduces Go-style concurrency in C. [MIT]
 * [moderngpu](https://github.com/moderngpu/moderngpu) - moderngpu is a productivity library for general-purpose computing on GPUs.
 It is a header-only C++ library written for CUDA.
 The unique value of the library is in its accelerated primitives for solving irregularly parallel problems.
 [FreeBSD & Copyright, Sean Baxter]
 * [NCCL](https://github.com/NVIDIA/nccl) - Optimized primitives for collective multi-GPU communication.
 [BSD]